47 of The Best Sport Psychology Quotes

 Muhammad Ali

-Comment: Not sure ‘the greatest’ meant to infer the following but anyway.
-Far too many of the sporting pathways overemphasise physical and technical.
-There is far too little on mental, tactical, and personal.
+Comment: I’m not sure ‘the greatest’ meant to infer the following, but anyway.
+Far too many of the sporting pathways overemphasise physical and technical aspects.
+There is far too little mental, tactical, and personal information.

 Usain Bolt